The original Northern Powerhouse

 Penny Pocket Park was once part of the old graveyard.
 It had stopped being used for burials in the 1830s, as like most urban churchyards it was overflowing; and a new cemetery was laid out in St George’s Field, which we pass through later.
 But when the construction of the New Station began in 1866, it became clear that the route to Selby would need to pass through the old graveyard, and it was agreed that the railway would be built on a solid embankment, with the gravestones on a slope – it makes for a rather unusual sight.
 Organic or just plain odd – you take your pick.
 One blogger puts it very poetically; “The undulating topography of gravestones and trees.”
 To me, the park just looks a bit of a mess.
 Sorry!

 As we head up Briggate, we peered into Lambert’s Yard on our right, which boasts Leeds’ oldest surviving timber frame building.
-It’s the last surviving triple-storey house in the centre of Leeds, and a historical and architectural gem, the house, originally built around 1600; it is named after the Lambert family who were wealthy grocers and tea dealers.
+It’s the last surviving triple-storey house in the centre of Leeds, and a historical and architectural gem, the house, originally built around 1600; the Lambert family were wealthy grocers and tea dealers.

 Time Ball Buildings across the road is a lot of fun.
 The original building dates from the early 19th century and John Dyson, a watchmaker, elaborately redecorated the front in the 1870s.
 The distinctive features of the building are the gilded time ball, and the cantilevered clock, surmounted by a figure of Father Time.